 - Electronic workstation space

 - User seating space

 - Non-assignable space (including mechanical space)

 In addition, library media centers need the following:

-In addition to the emerging issues of sustainable design and wiring technology to accommodate modern communications (see Public Libraries: Emerging Issues), and digital media and the space required to accommodate it (see Academic Libraries: Emerging Issues), connecting classrooms to the library and to outlets for distance learning is an emerging issue in school media center design.
+In addition to the emerging issues of sustainable design and wiring technology to accommodate modern communications (see Public Library: Emerging Issues), and digital media and the space required to accommodate it (see Academic Library: Emerging Issues), connecting classrooms to the library and to outlets for distance learning is an emerging issue in school media center design.
 As outlined in Classrooms, Library Media Centers, and New Technology, a study by the Wisconsin Department of Public Instruction, some other design considerations include:

 - Space for future cabling;